huggingface/optimum-benchmark/README.md

 python main.py -m --config-name optuna
 ```

-But in this example in particule we don't use the basic sweeper (that's used for testing all combinations) but rather a custom one that leverages [optuna](https://optuna.org/) to find the best combination in `n_trials` reducing the latency with bayesian optimization (isn't that cool?).
+But in this example in particule we don't use the basic sweeper (that's used for testing all combinations) but rather a custom one that leverages [optuna](https://optuna.org/) to find the best combination in `n_trials` run, reducing the latency with bayesian optimization (isn't that cool?).

-At the end of it you get an additional `optimization_results.yaml` file that contains the best combination of optimizations found by optuna.
+At the end of it you get an additional `optimization_results.yaml` file that contains the best combination of parameters found by optuna.

 ## TODO